dadorner-msft/activationws/README.md

 Welcome to the ActivationWs GitHub repository!

-ActivationWs is a customizable solution that allows you to automate the product activation process with the use of a Multiple Activation Key (MAK).
-It includes an ASP.NET web service and a PowerShell script to install and activate the MAK.
+ActivationWs is a customizable solution that allows you to automate the Multiple Activation Key (MAK) activation process for Windows, Office, and other Microsoft products (eg. Extended Security Update (ESU)).

-ActivationWs was designed for organizations who are facing challenges in the deployment and activation of their Extended Security Update (ESU) MAK key.
-It provides you with a "pull-based" activation solution, eliminates the pre-requisites that VAMT needs and reduces obstacles you could face in the product key activation process.

 ### How does ActivationWs work and how does it benefit you?

+ActivationWs includes an ASP.NET web service and a PowerShell script to install and activate the MAK.
+The following graphic shows a simplified version of the ESU license deployment and activation process (the deployment and activation process also applies to all other products):

 ![activation-process](https://github.com/dadorner-msft/ActivationWs/blob/master/doc/images/activation-process.gif)

-1. The PowerShell script `Activate-Product.ps1` is deployed to your ESU eligible devices (e.g. using ConfigMgr or another solution of your choice)
+1. The PowerShell script `Activate-Product.ps1` is deployed to your devices (eg. using ConfigMgr or another solution of your choice)
 2. The script installs the MAK, queries the Installation- and Product ID.
-It then sends a SOAP request to the ActivationWs web service (the ActivationWs web service is installed on a host on your internal network.
-Communication takes place over a port of your choice, e.g. 80/443)
+It then sends a SOAP request to the ActivationWs web service (the ActivationWs web service is installed onto a host in your internal network.
+Communication takes place over a port of your choice, eg. 80/443)
 3. Installation- and Product IDs are sent to the Microsoft BatchActivation Service
-4. Confirmation ID is returned to the ActivationWs web service, which will then return the Confirmation ID to the ESU eligible device
+4. Confirmation ID is returned to the ActivationWs web service, which will then return the Confirmation ID to the device
-5. The script deposits the Confirmation ID and finishes up the activation
+5. The script deposits the Confirmation ID and concludes the activation

+#### Benefits:
+- Helps organizations of any size with the deployment of MAKs
+- Provides a pull-based activation solution and reduces obstacles faced during the product key activation
+- Easy to implement, time-saving, allows you to ensure business goals are realized, manages risks and delivers business value
+- Customizable and addresses privacy concerns, given the fact that the source code is available to the public

 [Back to ToC](#table-of-contents)

 ## Requirements
-- ActivationWs web service runs on IIS and requires the .NET Framework 4.6 and ASP.NET modules.
+- ActivationWs web service runs on IIS and requires the .NET Framework 4.6 and ASP.NET modules
 - The web service requires access to the Microsoft BatchActivation Service (`https://activation.sls.microsoft.com`).
-A proxy server can be specified in the web.config file, when necessary.
+A proxy server can be specified in the web.config file, where necessary
-- `Activate-Product.ps1` requires Windows PowerShell v2.0 or later and needs to be executed with administrative rights.
+- `Activate-Product.ps1` requires Windows PowerShell v2.0 or later and needs to be executed with administrative rights

 [Back to ToC](#table-of-contents)